 Middle-aged Americans (ages 35-53) are more likely to take action to verify their news than their older and younger counterparts.
 Unsurprisingly, age also has an impact on the type of news media a person consumes, with younger age groups reporter higher levels of social media usage and older age groups consuming more television news.

 The media literacy prize goes to those who get their information from a national newspaper, the survey found.
 All factors considered, Americans who frequently read a national newspaper are more likely to try to verify the information they receive than those who don’t.

-“While we hesitate to draw sweeping conclusions about why this is, perhaps this suggests that the ideal way of consuming news is with a newspaper spread out on the table (or open in your browser window)–and with phone in hand, call a friend to see what they think, while looking for additional information from other publications,” said Lata Nott, executive director of the First Amendment Center.
+“While we hesitate to draw sweeping conclusions about why this is, perhaps this suggests that the ideal way of consuming news is with a newspaper spread out on the table (or open in your browser window)–and with phone in hand to call a friend to see what they think, while looking for additional information from other publications,” said Lata Nott, executive director of the First Amendment Center.
 The complete results of the recent survey can be found here.